China eases some quarantine for travelers even as cases rise

-BEIJING (AP) — Travelers arriving in China will spend less time in quarantine under changes to sweeping anti-virus controls announced Friday to reduce disruption to the economy and society.
+BEIJING (AP) — Travelers arriving in China will spend less time in quarantine under changes to sweeping anti-virus controls announced Friday to reduce disruptions to the economy and society.

-The announcement came even as an upsurge in COVID-19 cases prompted Beijing to close parks and impose other restrictions.
-The country reported 10,729 new cases, and more than 5 million people were confined to their homes in the southern manufacturing hub Guangzhou and the western megacity Chongqing.
+The announcement came as an upsurge in COVID-19 cases prompted Beijing to close parks and impose other restrictions.
+The country reported 10,729 new cases, and more than 5 million people were confined to their homes in the southern manufacturing hub of Guangzhou and the western megacity of Chongqing.

 “It has become normal, just like eating and sleeping,” said food service worker Yang Zheng, 39.
 “I think what it impacts most is kids because they need to go to school.”